nashadroid/Stick2It/README.md

  - Daily view of today's goals
  - Easy checklist systems to mark completion
  - Intuitive color-coded display of completion of tasks
+ - Quickly add and remove tasks

 ### Enhanced Experience:
  - Display of day's goals and routine as a linear calendar
  - Outline of day adjustable through simple touch interactions
  - Easy navigation to weekly, monthly, perhaps yearly views
  - Area for notes and reflection
+ - Catagorize and color code activities by type

 ### Beyond:
  - Integration with iCal and Google Cal